bigkwii/cutting-plane-game-2/NOTES.md

 ## MON 2024-08-05

 I'm back.
 The draft was a success, development has officially resumed.
 First things first, I need to refactor this mess.
 There's typos to fix, comments to add, things to move around and directories to reorganize.

+The test.gd scene should be used as a base for the level scene.
+And most of it's logic should be moved to the Polygon scene.
+That'll be the first step.